ThePrimeagen/vim-be-good/README.md

 ## WARNING
 * Read Installation instructions carefully.
 There has been some confusion around that.
 * The code is a heaping pile of awefulness.
-If you are looking to extend it I am about to do a refactor in the next couple of weeks to improve the
+It was developed live on Twitch, which means I did not carefully think through anything other than memes.
-  current codebase and make a simplier contributor model.
+  If you are looking to extend it I am about to do a refactor in the next couple of weeks to improve the current codebase and make a simplier contributor model.

 ## Difficulty
 The difficulty only works on a few games for now.